Marv Johnson: Biography

 Johnson remained with Motown, working on sales and promotion, in the 1970s.
 He also wrote songs for Tyrone Davis and Johnnie Taylor.
 He co-wrote the Dells’ R&B hit "Give Your Baby a Standing Ovation", which peaked at number 3 on the R&B chart and number 34 on the Hot 100 in 1973.
 Johnson continued to write songs at Motown way into the 1970s.
 He eventually separated from the label.

 Johnson continued singing into the 1990s, releasing a solo album on the London-based Motorcity Records label, owned by Northern soul DJ and Motown lover Ian Levine.
 Johnson was one of the first and, according to Levine, one of "the most loyal and the most grateful" of all the former Motown artists he recorded.
 Two singles were released, "By Hook or by Crook" in 1988 and "Run Like a Rabbit" in 1989.

-Johnson died of a stroke on 16 May 1993, in Columbia, South Carolina, at the age of 54.
+On May 14, 1993, Johnson was performing in Sumter, South Carolina for a tribute concert to Bill Pinkney of the Drifters and collapsed, and he was rushed to the hospital.
+Johnson died from complications of a stroke on May 16 that same year, in Columbia, South Carolina, at the age of 54.
 He was interred at Woodlawn Cemetery in Detroit.
 His headstone reads "Motown Pioneer".

 In 2011, a compilation album featuring all songs recorded by Johnson during his second stay at Motown was released.
 I'll Pick a Rose for My Rose: The Complete Motown Recordings 1964–1971 was an authorised reissue of his Motown recordings, released under the Kent Soul label, an Ace Records subsidiary that releases Northern soul music.
 The first eleven tracks are from his 1969 album, I'll Pick a Rose for My Rose, which includes the title track, its original B-side ("You Got the Love I Love") and "I Miss You Baby (How I Miss You)".
 It also contains several previously unissued songs, such as "Farewell Is a Lonely Sound" (originally recorded by Jimmy Ruffin), and mono mixes of his three Gordy singles.

 In 2015, Marv Johnson was inducted into the Michigan Rock and Roll Legends Hall of Fame.